hmrc/income-tax-mtd-changelog/README.md

 - `calculation.reliefs.giftAidTaxReductionWhereBasicRateDiffers`
 - `calculation.taxCalculation.incomeTax.giftAidTaxChargeWhereBasicRateDiffer` and
 - `taxDeductedAtSource.taxTakenOffTradingIncome`.

 In addition, `cashOrAccruals` and `documentDetails.documentDueDate` are now mandatory.

 ### business-details-api v1
-`Retrieve Business Details` includes the object `quarterlyTypeElection` and a new endpoint, `Create and Amend Quarterly Period Type for a Business`.
+* `Retrieve Business Details` includes the object `quarterlyTypeElection` and a new endpoint, `Create and Amend Quarterly Period Type for a Business`.

 ### self-assessment-accounts-api

 New API Version v3.0 is now available

 * The `Retrieve Balance and Transactions`response property `documentDueDate` is now optional.
-* The following endpoints are now available:
-- `Opt Out of Coding Out`
-- `Retrieve Coding Out Status` and
-- `Opt in to Coding Out`
+* New endpoints `Opt Out of Coding Out`, `Retrieve Coding Out Status` and `Opt in to Coding Out` are available.

 All endpoints replace their respective v2 equivalents, which are now deprecated.
 Please use the new v3 endpoints instead.